microsoft/MonitoFi/README.md

 #### DIY Deployment:

-To run NiFi Monitor along with InfluxDb & Grafana:
+To run MonitoFi along with InfluxDb & Grafana:

 Run this container for getting a preconfigured InfluxDB and Grafana Instance that MonitoFi can push data to.